The Difference Between Inconel, Monel, and Stainless Steel Wire

 These solutions offer flat roll of up to ½” in width.
 For most projects, a maximum width thickness of 10:1 is possible.
 Customers can also choose from multiple packaging options for flat wire from Brookfield Wire, including continuous coils.

-No matter your alloy or dimension requirements, you can count on our team to help you get the job done.
-You and your team can count on the professionals from Brookfield Wire for expert wire forming capabilities to suit nearly any project goal.
+No matter your alloy or dimension requirements, you and your team can count on the professionals from Brookfield Wire for expert wire forming capabilities to suit nearly any project goal.
 We can draw wire down to .006 inches to meet your most stringent of project requirements.

 Whether your next project requires durable wire lock wire, cable, springs, staples or other solutions, Brookfield Wire can deliver.
 Reach out to our team of manufacturers today to get the most out of your next customization and start moving forward with your next project.